 - Over medium high heat, bring mixture to a gentle boil.
 DO NOT LEAVE UNATTENDED.
 Continue boiling until hard crack stage is achieved, about 300 degrees on a candy thermometer.
 (Some candy makers advise not stirring during this time, however, I have not experienced any seed crystallization issues using a wood handled silicone spatula)

 - Pour into molds pre-prepared with lollipop sticks.
+You may need to press the sticks firmly into place and/or roll them slightly to ensure the stick stay in the center of the lollipop.
 Cool until set; about 30 minutes.
 Dust with preferred ingredient and store in a cool, dry place in an airtight container.

 - Saucepan and tools are easily cleaned of residual candy with the use of boiling water.